Saudi Arabia bans Brazil beef imports on mad cow doubts

 The decision, confirmed by a ministry press official in Brasilia, follows Egypt's ban of beef on Monday from Parana state, where a cow that died two years ago had developed atypical bovine spongiform encephalopathy (BSE), or mad cow disease.
 Egypt will continue to import from other states.

-Between January and October, Saudi Arabia imported 31,300 metric tons of beef, putting it among the top 10 largest importers from Brazil, the world's largest beef exporter.
+Between January and October, Saudi Arabia imported 31,300 tonnes of beef, putting it among the top 10 largest importers from Brazil, the world's largest beef exporter.

-But top buyers Russia, Hong Kong and Egypt - which took more than half of the 896,000 metric tons of beef that Brazil has exported this year through September - continue to import its beef, suggesting the impact could be limited.
+But top buyers Russia, Hong Kong and Egypt - which took more than half of the 896,000 tonnes of beef that Brazil has exported this year through September - continue to import its beef, suggesting the impact could be limited.

 The countries are all minor importers of Brazilian beef.